g-harel/cards-amusing-humanity/README.md

 ## Development

 All top level directories contain the source code for an individual, independent service.
-The only exception is for [`/website`](/website) which is the directory for all our frontend code/build tooling.
 Each service directory contains a `Dockerfile` which describes how the source code is packaged.
 Each directory also contains a kubernetes manifest (`manifest.yaml`) to configure how the image is deployed and what external services it needs (ex. databases).

 ### Environment Setup